-The word tagine has two meanings.
+A tagine is an important part of Moroccan cuisine and has been a part of the culture for hundreds of years.
+The word tagine actually has two meanings.
 First, it refers to a type of North African cookware traditionally made of clay or ceramic.
 The bottom is a wide, shallow circular dish used for both cooking and serving, while the top of the tagine is distinctively shaped into a rounded dome or cone.

-Second, the word tagine refers to the succulent, stew-like dish which is slow-cooked in the traditional cookware.
-Typically, a tagine is a rich stew of meat, poultry or fish, and most often includes vegetables or fruit.
-Vegetables may also be cooked alone.
+Second, the word tagine also refers to the succulent, stew-like dish which is slow-cooked in the traditional cookware.
+Typically, a tagine is a rich mixture of meat, poultry, or fish, and most often includes vegetables or fruit.
+Vegetables may also be cooked alone in the tagine.

+The cooking vessel is made of clay or ceramic (although some Western cookware companies are now making tagines from other materials) and can be left as is or coated in a glaze.
 Unglazed clay tagines are favored by many cooks for the unique earthy nuance they impart to dishes.
-Like their glazed counterparts, they come in all sizes; the smallest might hold enough food for one or two people, while the largest can hold a meal for eight people or more.
+Tagines come in all sizes; the smallest might hold enough food for one or two people, while the largest can hold a meal for eight people or more.

 Tagines are primarily used to slow-cook savory stews and vegetable dishes.
-Because the domed or cone-shaped lid of the tagine traps steam and returns the condensed liquid to the pot, a minimal amount of water is needed to cook meats and vegetables to buttery tenderness.
-This method of cooking is very practical in areas where water supplies are limited or where public water is not yet available, and it helps tenderize inexpensive cuts of meat.
+Because the lid of the tagine traps steam and returns the condensed liquid to the pot, a minimal amount of water is needed to cook meats and vegetables to a buttery tenderness.
+This method of cooking is very practical in areas where water supplies are limited or where public water is not yet available; it also helps tenderize inexpensive cuts of meat.

 Using a Tagine at Home

-You can try cooking a tagine over charcoal (be sure to leave adequate space between the coals and the tagine or the temperature will be too high), but it's okay to use a tagine in a slow oven or place it on a stove top, using the lowest heat necessary to keep the stew simmering gently.
+The traditional method of cooking with a tagine is to place the vessel over large bricks of charcoal that are purchased specifically for their ability to stay hot for hours.
+You can try cooking a tagine over charcoal (be sure to leave adequate space between the coals and the tagine or the temperature inside the vessel will be too high), but it may be more practical to use your tagine in a low oven or on the stovetop, using the lowest heat necessary to keep the stew simmering gently.
 Because the bottom of the tagine should not come in direct contact with its heat source, a diffuser—a circular piece of aluminum placed between the tagine and burner—is required if not cooking over a gas flame or charcoal.